-As a result these platforms need to prevent uploads containing Public Domain or openly licensed works from being blocked or removed as a result of copyright claims from (alleged) rightholders or face sanctions.
-For example, the German implementation of Article 17 explicitly requires that “after an abusive blocking request in respect of works in the public domain or works whose use by anyone is authorised free of charge, service providers must ensure, to the best of their ability […], that these works are not blocked again”.
+As a result, these platforms need to prevent uploads containing Public Domain or openly licensed works from being blocked or removed as a result of copyright claims from (alleged) rightholders or face sanctions.
+For example, the German implementation of Article 17 explicitly requires that “after an abusive blocking request in respect of works in the public domain or works whose use by anyone is authorized free of charge, service providers must ensure, to the best of their ability […], that these works are not blocked again.”

 The white paper will be presented today during the “Protecting Open Licenses in the EU Copyright Reform” session at the Creative Commons global summit.
 At this stage we are looking for general comments and critical feedback from the CC community on the proposal.
 What could be potential uses of this database for the CC community that we haven’t thought of?
 What technical features should the database have to be useful?
 Where could the database find an institutional home?
 What are potential unintended consequences or risks of our proposal?